-Lazio vs Cagliari – match preview, predicted formations and where to watch
+Lazio vs Cagliari: match preview, predicted formations and where to watch

 It is getting closer to ‘do or die’ for Lazio boss Simone Inzaghi, who looks set to experiment with a 4-3-2-1 aptly named ‘Christmas Tree’ formation in the match of Lazio vs Cagliari, set to take place at the Stadio Olimpico on Saturday morning.
 Lazio are without a win in their last five in the league and the last time they won a match in any competition was a victory over Marseille on the 8th November, 7 games elapsing since then.
-The Italian boss looks set to ditch his typical 3-5-1-1 in favour of a four-back formation, finally adopting a similar style of football to that of Lazio’s Serie A competitors – Inter, Milan, Juventus, Roma and Napoli all favouring four defenders instead of three.
+The Italian boss looks set to ditch his typical 3-5-1-1 in favor of a four-back formation, finally adopting a similar style of football to that of Lazio’s Serie A competitors – Inter, Milan, Juventus, Roma, and Napoli all favoring four defenders instead of three.

-As aforementioned, Lazio come into this game in honestly worrying form.
+As aforementioned, Lazio comes into this game in honestly worrying form.
 The Biancocelesti have won just one league match in November and December combined, coming in a 4-1 demolition of Spal on the 4th November – the club’s last league victory.
 To make matters worse, since that last victory against Marseille, Lazio have only scored more than once in a match on one occasion – in a 2-2 draw with Sampdoria.
-Lazio have not kept a home clean sheet since their 1-0 win against Fiorentina on the 7th of October and have scored just 12 goals in their last ten in all competitions – a far cry away from the side that were nearly averaging 3 goals a game last season.
+Lazio has not kept a home clean sheet since their 1-0 win against Fiorentina on the 7th of October and has scored just 12 goals in their last ten in all competitions – a far cry away from the side that were nearly averaging 3 goals a game last season.

-Cagliari, meanwhile, might be trying to use Lazio vs Cagliari as a chance to pick-up a valuable shock three points against a team out of form.
-However, the Sardinian side have won just three of their last ten in all competitions and sit in a poor run of form just like the Capitoline club.
-Cagliari have just three wins all season in Serie A and have drawn eight times – more than any other team in the division.
+Cagliari, meanwhile, might be trying to use Lazio vs Cagliari as a chance to pick up a valuable shock three points against a team out of form.
+However, the Sardinian side has won just three of their last ten in all competitions and sit in a poor run of form just like the Capitoline club.
+Cagliari has just three wins all season in Serie A and have drawn eight times – more than any other team in the division.
 Sitting in 13th place, Cagliari know that they are somewhat meeting or exceeding expectations and could pull off a shock against Inzaghi’s men – especially given their 2-2 draw with Roma on the 8th of December and their narrow 1-0 loss to Napoli last weekend, Milik scoring a goal in stoppage time to give Ancelotti’s side the three points.

 Lazio vs Cagliari – Opposition ‘One-to-Watch’